zwfthcks/zwift-log-monitor/README.md

 ## Methods

-There are the following methods for extracting information already written to log.txt:
+There are the following methods for extracting information already written to log.txt.

+All of theses methods accept an optional parameter `emit` which also will cause the events above to be emitted:

 ```
 let version = zlm.getGameVersion(); // current game version